Azolla (Azolla filiculoides and others)

-Azolla ferns also plays symbiotic host to a species of bacteria that fixes nitrogen from the atmosphere (and I suppose the water too).
+Azolla ferns also play symbiotic hosts to a species of bacteria that fixes nitrogen from the atmosphere (and I suppose the water too).
 Fixing nitrogen into the biomass means a more nutritious addition to your garden mulch.

 Azolla is rich in protein (25 – 30% dry weight!), amino acids and minerals such as iron, calcium, phosphorous, potassium, copper and magnesium.
 It’s also low in carbohydrates and contains Omega 3 Fatty Acids.
 People can eat it (yuck!) but it’s best fed to pets and livestock.
 Our chickens love it in Summer but tend to go off of it in the colder weather.
-The rabbits will eat it willingly, especially if a handful is mixed with their usual feed.
+When we had rabbits, they would eat it willingly, especially if a handful or two was mixed with their usual feed.

-Worms love it too, especially when it’s added to worm farms in Summer.
+Worms love Azolla too, especially when it’s added to worm farms in Summer.
 They can go to work on the bacteria straight away while the rest breaks down.
 The high levels of protein in Azolla makes for fat worms.

 The occasional addition of a little urine, worm wee, or Seasol gives it the nutrients that it needs to thrive.

 Propagation is dead easy as well.
 Just grab a handful and grind it up into smaller pieces and put it in a new container of water with a little fertilizer mixed in.
 The best fertilizer to get things going ios definitely chicken poo.
-Add couple cf cupfuls to the tub and you could be surprised by the speed at which it covers the water’s surface.
+Add couple cf cupfuls to the tub and you could be surprised by the speed at which the Azolla covers the water’s surface.

 To use it in the garden, just apply handfuls directly to where you want it to go.
 You could dig it in too, but I’m too lazy to do that!